CSD-FOSS-Team/genume/.github/CONTRIBUTING.md

 #### Before submitting

-* If your change would fix a security vulnerability, first follow the [vulnerability issue reporting policy][vuln-reporting], before submitting a PR.
 * To avoid merge conflicts, make sure your branch is rebased on the `master` branch of this repository.
 * Many code changes will require new tests, so make sure you've added a new test if existing tests do not effectively test the code changed.